-“Noida, Greater Noida, Ghaziabad and Faridbad on the basis of the evaluated parameters are not in top 10 cities of India, only Gurgaon continues to remain on the list at the tenth position.
-On the other hand Southern region has performed relatively better across all the paremeters and we expect this trend to continue going forward,” said Samir Jasuja, CEO and Founder at PropEquity.
+“Noida, Greater Noida, Ghaziabad and Faridabad on the basis of the evaluated parameters are not in the top 10 cities of India, only Gurgaon continues to remain on the list at the tenth position.
+On the other hand, the Southern region has performed relatively better across all the parameters and we expect this trend to continue going forward,” said Samir Jasuja, CEO and Founder at PropEquity.

-Top 10 cities in the list are: Bangalore, Pune, Chennai, Hyderabad, Ahmedabad, Thane, Kolkata, Mumbai, Navi Mumbai, Gurgaon, Noida, Ghaziabad, Greater Noida, and Faridabad respectively.
+The top 10 cities in the list are Bangalore, Pune, Chennai, Hyderabad, Ahmedabad, Thane, Kolkata, Mumbai, Navi Mumbai, Gurgaon, Noida, Ghaziabad, Greater Noida, and Faridabad respectively.

 Ten key parameters have been taken into account to generate the rankings, including the price, supply, absorption, inventory, and new launch trends.
-Study has also looked at execution delays and the size of the market in value terms.
+The study has also looked at execution delays and the size of the market in value terms.

-Mumbai, which ranked first five years ago, has now slipped to the eight position, while Bengaluru, which did not even figure in the first five cities, has climbed to the top.
+Mumbai, which ranked first five years ago, has now slipped to the eighth positions, while Bengaluru, which did not even figure in the first five cities, has climbed to the top.

-Overall, the city which have fallen the most in rankings is Noida (from fourth to eleventh) and Mumbai (from first to eight), while the cities which climbed the most is Hyderabad (from tenth to fourth).
+Overall, the city which has fallen the most in rankings is Noida (from fourth to eleventh) and Mumbai (from first to eighth), while the cities which climbed the most is Hyderabad (from tenth to fourth).

 In terms of regions, the southern region, which ranked third out of the four regions, has overtaken the northern region in regional rankings while it has become first stat the city level.